OmarKhaledzidann/Edfa3ly/README.md

 - *AutomatedProductTestCase Class*, This class contains the test case of **Adding Automated product links scenario**.
 It extends the *TestBase Class*.
 - *ProhibitedProductTestCase Class*, This class contains the test case of **Adding Prohibited product links scenario**.
 It extends the *TestBase Class*.

+# How To Run The Code.

+1. To run the scenario of *Adding Automated product links*, go to *AutomatedProductTestCase Class*
+  - Right Click and Run as **TestNg**, It will open the Chrome browser and start simulating the scenario.

+2. To run the scenario of *Adding Prohibited product links* go to *ProhibitedProductTestCase Class*
+  - Right Click and Run as **TestNg**, It will open the Chrome browser and start simulating the scenario.